CHAOS-Community/CHAOS-API-Documentation/source/API.rst

          Gets groups by guid or gets the groups a user belongs to.

          :auth logged_in:
-         :auth user_manager_permission: Requires the System.UserManager
+         :optauth user_manager_permission: Requires the System.UserManager
                                            permission if you get the group of another user
          :param guid: GUID of the group you want to get
          :type guid: optional
          :param userGuid: GUID of the user whose groups you want to get